 The Challenge: Youth Unemployment

-We have a dedicated staff member to assist youth will all things employment related.
-Christi is available during drop-in and throughout the week to meet with youth one-on-one to provide job search and application assistance, skills training, resume and cover letter creation, and interview coaching.
-Contact Christi at (971) 400-0551 or Christi@homeplateyouth.org to schedule time or to learn more!
+We have a dedicated staff member to assist youth will all things employment-related.
+Our Employment Coordinator, Peter, and a team of employment volunteers are available during drop-in hours and throughout the week to meet with youth one-on-one for job search and application assistance, skills training, resume and cover letter creation, and interview coaching.
+Contact Peter at (971) 400-0551 or firstname.lastname@example.org for more information or to schedule a meeting.

-HomePlate staff is working collaboratively to bring enrichment programming into our drop-in locations.
-We aim to have 2-5 activities each month that allow youth to participate in skills training, network with community members, and pursue their interests in a supportive space.
+HomePlate works to bring enrichment programming into our drop-in locations.
+Staff and volunteers facilitate activities each month that offer youth the opportunity to participate in workshops, attend networking events, and receive individual training in a supportive space.

-Youth can apply at any time to participate in our drop-internship program.
-Youth will work closely with staff and volunteers for approximately 1-3 hours per week, before drop in, to assist with set up, meal preparation, organizing resources, cleaning, and other duties.
-This is not a paid position but youth will receive gift cards scaled to the hours completed.
+Youth can apply at any time to participate in our Drop-Internship program.
+Youth work closely with staff and volunteers for approximately 1-3 hours per week before drop-in to assist with set-up, meal preparation, organizing resources, cleaning, and other duties.
+As a result of this internship youth receive professional training, content for their resume, and compensation in the form of gift cards scaled to the hours completed.